ThemeBoy/SportsPress/readme.txt

 == Changelog ==

+= 0.6.1 =
+* Feature - Display full event results on hover over main team result in admin.
+* Feature - Add option to choose delimiter to use between team names in event titles.

 = 0.6 =
 * Feature - New events shortcodes: countdown, events-calendar, and events-list.
 * Feature - New teams shortcode: league-table.